 “…it has given me more insight about my feelings and thoughts.
 I feel more positive about myself… it has been very rewarding”

 Interested caregivers will be interviewed in order to determine whether the group experience would be beneficial to them.
 The group will run for 10-12 consecutive weeks and will be led by Ella Amir and Miriam Byers.

+(Rewrite)

+“…it has given me more insight about my feelings and thoughts.
+I feel more positive about myself… it has been very rewarding”

+Interested caregivers will be interviewed in order to determine whether the group experience would be beneficial to them, and you must attend all eight sessions.